Creating Female Leaders

-This one-day introduction to leadership really punches above its weight.
+This introduction to leadership run in two half-day sessions really punches above its weight.

 What is it?

 The course includes theory, practical exercises and concludes with setting individual goals.
 It’s interactive, stimulating and designed to get people thinking differently about their approach to leadership.
-The four modules covered in the day examine the cornerstones of modern leadership and are all offered as standalone workshops where the themes are explored in more detail.
+The four modules covered across the two sessions examine the cornerstones of modern leadership and are all offered as standalone workshops where the themes are explored in more detail.

 Who should come?